Geometric condition for the observability of electromagnetic Schr\"odinger operators on $\mathbb{T}^2$: Introduction

 For a closed geodesic $\gamma$ with a periodic direction $\Vec{\gamma}$, we denote by $\omega_{\Vec{\gamma}^{\perp}}$ the projection of $\omega$ on the direction of $\Vec{\gamma}^{\perp}$, which is also open.

-With the concepts above, we introduce the following Magnetic Geometric Gontrol Gondition, called {\bf{(MGCC)}} in the next. \begin{definition}[{\bf{MGCC}}] Let $\A \in C^{\infty}(\T^2;\R^2)$ and $\omega$ be a nonempty open subset of $\T^2$.
-We say that $\A$ and $\omega$ satisfy the Magnetic Geometric Gontrol Gondition {\bf{(MGCC)}} if for every periodic direction $\Vec{\gamma}$, $\omega_{\Vec{\gamma}^{\perp}}$ contains all the critical points of $A_{\gamma}$. \end{definition}
+With the concepts above, we introduce the following Magnetic Geometric Control Condition, called {\bf{(MGCC)}} in the next. \begin{definition}[{\bf{MGCC}}] Let $\A \in C^{\infty}(\T^2;\R^2)$ and $\omega$ be a nonempty open subset of $\T^2$.
+We say that $\A$ and $\omega$ satisfy the Magnetic Geometric Control Condition {\bf{(MGCC)}} if for every periodic direction $\Vec{\gamma}$, $\omega_{\Vec{\gamma}^{\perp}}$ contains all the critical points of $A_{\gamma}$. \end{definition}

 The condition from Definition \ref{def:MGGC} can be interpreted in an intrinsic way.
 We identify the magnetic potential $\mathbf{A}$ as a globally defined one-form $\mathcal{A}=A_1\d x+A_2\d y$ on the coordinate system $(x,y)$.
 We parametrize $\vec{\gamma}=(\cos\theta,\sin\theta),\vec{\gamma}^{\perp}=(-\sin\theta,\cos\theta)$.
 Then in the new coordinate system the magnetic potential (identified as the pull-back form $F^{-1*}\mathcal{A}$) is